thdurand4/PodiumASM/docs/source/INSTALL.rst

 Steps for LOCAL installation
 ============================

-Install CulebrONT in a *local* (single machine) mode using ``culebrONT install_local`` command line.
+Install PodiumASM in a *local* (single machine) mode using ``podiumASM install_local`` command line.

 .. click:: podiumASM.main:install_local
    :prog: podiumASM install_local
    :show-nested:

-To create a pipeline, tools used by CulebrONT are wrapped into ``Singularity images``.
+To create a pipeline, tools used by PodiumASM are wrapped into ``Singularity images``.
 These images are automatically downloaded and used by the configuration files of the pipeline.
 Local mode install, without scheduler, is constrains to use these Singularity images.

 .. warning::
-   Singularity images are downloaded in the location of the package CulebrONT.
+   Singularity images are downloaded in the location of the package PodiumASM.
 Be careful these images need at approximatly 4G of free space.
 If installed with Pypi with the flag --user (without root), the package is installed in your HOME.

-Optionally (but recommended), after installing in local, you can check the CulebrONT installation using a dataset scaled for single machine.
+Optionally (but recommended), after installing in local, you can check the PodiumASM installation using a dataset scaled for single machine.
 See the section :ref:`Check install` for details.

 ------------------------------------------------------------------------